Multivariate, Heteroscedastic Empirical Bayes via Nonparametric Maximum Likelihood: Acknowledgements

-We would like to thank Bridget L. Ratcliffe for providing both datasets.
-Jake A. Soloff would like to thank Jacob Steinhardt and Serena Wang for their valuable feedback on an early draft.
+We thank Bridget L. Ratcliffe for providing both astronomy data sets and Nikos Ignatiadis for suggesting the microarray data set.
+J.A.S. would like to thank Jacob Steinhardt and Serena Wang for their valuable feedback on an early draft.
+We are grateful to Kevin Chen for correcting a step in the proof of Theorem~\ref{thm-denoising}, to Yihong Wu for correcting the statement of Proposition~\ref{prop-support}.